mikera/vectorz-clj/README.md

 `vectorz-clj` is designed so that you don't have to compromise, offering both:

+ - An idiomatic high-level Clojure API.
  - High performance (about as fast as you can get on the JVM)
- - An idiomatic high-level Clojure API.

 The library was originally designed for games, simulations and machine learning applications, but should be applicable for any situations where you need numerical `double` arrays.

 Important features:

- - **"Pure"** functions for idiomatic Clojure style are provided.
+ - **"Pure"** functions for an idiomatic functional programming style are provided.
 These return new vectors without mutating their arguments.
  - **Primitive-backed** special purpose vectors and matrices for performance, e.g. `Vector3` for fast 3D maths.
  - **Flexible DSL-style** functions for manipulating vectors and matrices, e.g. the ability to create a "view" into a subspace of a large vector.
  - **`core.matrix`** fully supported - see: https://github.com/mikera/matrix-api